 The Mercury Lounge today

-217 East Houston Street
+217 East Houston

 Since it's opening in 1993 as a music

-venue, many famous artists played
+venue, many famous artists played at the Mercury

-Reed, Joan Jett, Bikini Kill, The Damnwells, Jeff Buckley, Jimmy
+Lounge, such as Lou Reed, Joan Jett, Bikini Kill,

-Chamberlin, The Strokes, Paper Route (band), Interpol, Tony Bennett, the
+Strokes, Paper Route, Interpol, Tony Bennett, the

-Dandy Warhols, Broken Social Scene, The Killers, Editors, and
+Dandy Warhols, Broken Social Scene, the Killers,

-The structure housed the servants to
+The structure originally housed the servants to

 underground labyrinth of tunnels.

 early part of the twentieth century, and from 1933

 77 White Street today